DOMINION-COMMANDER117/THE-FORGE/COMMON ERRORS/Readme.md

 For **MEGA** Enter the **DECRYPTION KEYs** And download, and extract like the rest ( This Platform does require many extra steps but secures your files :D )

+> # GETING YOUR ASSET TO YOUR PROJECT!!!
+**MAKE SURE YOUR PROJECT IS OPEN BEFORE DOING THE NEXT STEPS!!**

+Locate the following path ( SHould be the default path for everyoens **UEFN PROJECTS** ) If it is not **LOCATE IT!**
+/Documents/FortniteProjects/(Yourproject)/.plugins/data/**CONTENT**

+We need to keep this **DIRECTORY** copied somewhere safe so we dont make 1000 clicks to get to it every time.
+Save it somewhere you can locate faster then this next time.
+Next, copy the **MAIN FOLDER** we extracted, do not click into it, just copy it.
+Next go to this directory, and go all the way to content.

+**CLICK INTO THE CONTENT FOLDER**

+**CLICK THE PASTE BUTTON**

+IN YOUR UEFN PROJECT, CLICK ALLOW ON THE POP UP, IF NOTHING APEARS YOU MISSED A STEP, OR NOT FOLLOWED INSTRUCTIONS.

+FINALLY, LOCATE THAT BLUE ARROW **CODENAMED** FOLDER AND SEARCH FOR YOUR ASSETS!